 Learning a new language can be an exciting challenge, right?
 For the many reasons that you may be learning a new language, learning for love is like no other.
 The personal rewards that you achieve from it will double, as, like all of us in love, you will feel a deeper aspect of it.

 I have yet to start forming sentences that don’t involve me describing my cat or counting up to 10.
-However, the progress you make when you learn for love is like no other.

 I always believed that learning your partner’s language is one of the sweetest things you can do.